smaglio81/Ucsb.Sa.Enterprise.ClientExtensions/readme.md

 ## Ucsb.Sa.Enterprise.ClientExtensions

-This adds fucntionality for management multiple client connections within a config file.
+This adds fucntionality for managing multiple client connections within a config file.
 It also adds tracing for outgoing calls.

 ### Client Configurations